 For a sample of LTS schedules inspected that units not subject to central dispatch (Fixed Generation) were scheduled.

 23. Transmission System Outage (Condition 10A Para 2(b) / 22A Para 2(b))

-Checked that the send statuses (Success, pending, N/A and failed) as per the Outage Management System are accurately applied in the LTS schedules (procedure relevant to EirGrid only).
+Checked that the send statuses (Success, pending, N/A and failed) as per the Outage Management System are accurately applied in the LTS schedules.